Steinberg99/functional-programming/README.md

 ## Introduction

-Hello and welcome to my repository for the two week course functional-programming!
+Hi!
+Welcome to my repository for the two week course functional-programming!
 Here you can find the website I produced during the first week of this course.

 We were tasked to write functions that could parse some data into a more suitable form.
 These functions had to adhere to the functional programming paradigm.
 The data we had to use was gathered by a questionnaire that me and my classmates had to complete on the first day of the course.
 This questionnaire contained the following question.

 - What color garments are you wearing today?

 I used the answers to this question to create my visualizations.
 Feel free to clone this repository and take a look!

+> **NOTE** The content on this website is completely written in Dutch!

 ![Homescreen](./images/home.png)